-Gordon Berlin is the newest Trustee of the Weinberg Foundation, beginning his term in December of 2018.
+Gordon Berlin has served as a Trustee of the Weinberg Foundation since December of 2018.
 Mr. Berlin was appointed President of MDRC on September 1, 2004.
 Prior to becoming president, he served as MDRC’s Chief Operating Officer, overseeing MDRC’s activities in the Work, Community, and Economic Security policy area and in the Education, Children, and Families policy area.

 Before joining MDRC in 1990, he was Executive Deputy Administrator for Management, Budget, and Policy at the $6-billion, 33,000-person New York City Human Resources Administration.
 He also worked as a program officer and Deputy Director of the Ford Foundation’s Urban Poverty program and as a program analyst and project officer in the US Department of Labor’s Employment and Training Administration.
 Throughout his career, Mr. Berlin has developed and managed programs to address problems associated with welfare dependency, homelessness, teenage pregnancy, early childhood development, poverty, health, unemployment, and other issues of concern to low-income families and communities.
 He founded and, for seven years, served as the Executive Director of the Social Research and Demonstration Corporation, a Canadian nonprofit formed at the request of the Canadian government to test innovative employment-focused programs.